 Monads.
-A monad is a kind of abstract data type used to represent computations.
+A monad is a kind of abstract data type used to represent computations (instead of data).
 With a monad, one can program with state while preserving referential transparency.
-Functional programs can make use of monads for structuring procedures that include sequenced operations (imperative programming style), or for defining arbitrary deterministic control flow (like handling concurrency, continuations, or exceptions).
+Functional programs can make use of monads for structuring procedures that include sequenced operations (imperative programming style), or for defining arbitrary deterministic control flows (like handling concurrency, continuations, or exceptions).

 Since monads can be used to emulate an imperative programming style, they may be subject to monad-level crosscutting.
-This is similar to method- or procedure-level crosscutting in object-oriented and imperative languages.
-Inside the implementation of a method or procedure, implementations of multiple concerns may be tangled, and a single concern may affect implementations of multiple methods or procedures as, e.g, in the case of the disc quota concern in FreeBSD [17].
-Like methods or procedures, monads are used to decompose a program into blocks of stateful computations.
+This is similar to method- or procedure-level crosscutting in object-oriented and imperative languages, where, inside the implementation of a method or procedure, implementations of multiple concerns are tangled, and a single concern may affect implementations of multiple methods or procedures, e.g., as in the case of the disc quota concern in FreeBSD [15].
+Like methods and procedures, monads are used to decompose a program into blocks of stateful computations.
 For example, a monad can be used to untangle the different phases of a compilation process.
 In this case, the data exchanged between the phases are passed implicitly but, inside the monad, the different concerns (compilation phases) are still tangled.
 In our case studies, we found only few cases of monad-level crosscutting.